-Certificates of Deposit (CDs): CDs are timed-deposit accounts.
+Certificates of deposit: CDs are timed-deposit accounts.
 Banks typically pay higher interest rates on CDs than other bank accounts in exchange for leaving deposits untouched for a predetermined period.
 CD terms range from as short as a week to up to five years or longer.

-Money Market Accounts: Money market accounts are often grouped with savings accounts, although they aren't always considered savings accounts.
+Money market accounts: Money market accounts (MMAs) are often grouped with savings accounts, although they aren't always considered savings accounts.
 These hybrid accounts combine the features of a savings account and a checking account.
 MMAs usually come with competitive rates and checking features like a debit card or check-writing privileges.

-Kids or Teens Savings Accounts: Some banks and credit unions offer savings accounts specifically for children, teenagers or college students.
+Kid or teen savings accounts: Some banks and credit unions offer savings accounts specifically for children, teenagers or college students.
 Some of these accounts are custodial accounts, meaning they are joint accounts for minors managed by a parent or guardian until they reach a specific age.
-These accounts often include features that appeal to parents and kids, like parental controls, joint account management, financial literacy features, and few or no
+These accounts often include features that appeal to parents and kids, like parental controls, joint account management, financial literacy features and few or no

 Reasons to Use Savings Accounts